*WATCH THIS FIRST *

 To be honest, I wasn’t ready for the extreme enthusiasm with these children.
 They wanted to answer every question and knew so much about the medical field that I was blown away!
 Seeing their little brown faces warmed my heart because this pipeline initiative is something they’ll never forget.
 There I was, a future doctor, with brown skin, young, vibrant and natural kinky coils, showing them that they too can be in my shoes one day.

 Representation matters so much.
 When you’re so used to seeing people who don’t look like you in higher positions, you sometimes believe it’s impossible to be in their shoes.
-Once you’re exposed to the reality that your gender, color, race, religion , the creed is not a barrier to your elevation, you’ll never doubt your capabilities.
+Once you’re exposed to the reality that your gender, color, race, religion, the creed is not a barrier to your elevation, you’ll never doubt your capabilities.
+The more black doctors, black engineers, black lawyers, the more children believe in themselves to achieve attainable goals.
 I learned at this school, every morning they say their affirmations of confidence and success and they are not allowed to use the word can’t.
-This school is doing an impeccable job at grooming black and brown scholars from a young age, who will most definitely be our future, doctors, lawyers, engineers astronauts and presidents.
+This school is doing an impeccable job at grooming black and brown scholars from a young age, who will most definitely be our future, doctors, lawyers, engineers astronauts, and presidents.